Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Introduction

 \section{Introduction}

 During a hadrontherapy treatment, nuclear interactions between the beam ions and the human tissues can occur.
-These interactions lead to a reduction of the primary beam intensity and to the creation of lighter and faster fragments resulting in a mixed radiation field.
+These interactions lead to a reduction of the primary beam intensity and to the creation of lighter and longer range fragments resulting in a mixed radiation field.
 An accurate knowledge of those nuclear interaction processes through their double differential cross sections is then crucial to precisely control the dose deposited in the tumor and the surrounding healthy tissues~\cite{Bohlen2010, Braunn2013, DeNapoli2012}.
 Although different experiments have already been performed to obtain those cross sections for a $^{12}$C beam below 100~MeV/nucleon on different targets~\cite{dudouet2013, dudouet2014, PLESKAC2012130}, double differential cross sections are still scarce for beam energies between 100 and 400~MeV/nucleon.

-The FRAgmentation of CArbon and cross Sections (FRACAS) large acceptance mass spectrometer under construction, will be used to measure those double differential cross sections on target of medical interest such as C, H, O, N and Ca. Among the different measurements needed to extract the cross sections such as the fragment angle of emissions and energies, the identification of the fragment remains crucial.
-In a mass spectrometer, the particle identification is usually two fold: first the charge of the fragment is extracted and then its mass.
-In our case, the charge identification will be done by means of a $\Delta$E---TOF method~\cite{Toppi2016}.
-A set of tracking detectors (also referred as trackers) will be associated to a deflecting magnet in order to reconstruct the mass of the particles using its magnetic rigidity.
-The use of these methods in the case of a mass spectrometer has been proven to be the most accurate identification method for ions with kinetic energies in the range from 150~MeV/nucleon to 400~MeV/nucleon~\cite{PLESKAC2012130,salvador2013simulation} because of the high probability of particle fragmentation in thick calorimeter-like detectors.
+The FRAgmentation of CArbon and cross Sections (FRACAS) large acceptance mass spectrometer under construction, will be used in the future Archade project\footnote{Advanced Resource Center for HADrontherapy in Europe, Caen, France} to measure the double differential fragmentation cross sections on target of medical interest such as C, H, O, N and Ca. Among the different measurements needed to extract the cross sections such as the fragment kinetic energies and angle of emissions, the identification of the fragment remains crucial.
+In a mass spectrometer, the particle identification is usually two fold: a first step to extract the charge of the fragment and a second step to identify its mass.
+In our case, the charge identification will be done by means of a beam monitor and a TOF wall using a $\Delta$E---TOF method~\cite{Toppi2016}.
+The particle mass identification will be obtained through its magnetic rigidity measured with a set of tracking detectors (also referred as trackers) associated to a large acceptance deflecting magnet.
+The use of these two simple methods in the case of a mass spectrometer has been proven to be the most accurate identification method for ions with kinetic energies in the range from 150~MeV/nucleon to 400~MeV/nucleon~\cite{PLESKAC2012130,salvador2013simulation} considering the high probability of particle fragmentation in thick calorimeter-like detectors.

-During the detector design phase, a large part of the process consisted in studying the whole apparatus using Geant4 MC simulations along with in-house developed reconstruction algorithms.
-This allowed to optimize the properties of the detectors in particular the trackers, in terms of position and spatial resolutions.